A scalable and robust vertex-star relaxation for high-order FEM: Conclusion

 \section{Conclusion}

 We have introduced a fast relaxation method required for unstructured vertex-centered patch problems arising in Pavarino's approach, extending its practicality to much higher polynomial degrees.
 Our method relies on a spectrally equivalent form, constructed such that it is separable in the reference coordinates.
 We show promising results for the Poisson equation and mixed formulations of linear elasticity.
 A downside of the approach is its narrow applicability; it will not be effective on more general problems, especially for those where the dominant terms include mixed derivatives and mixed vector components.
 In addition, our method relies on having a good quality mesh, with its performance depending on the minimal angle; however, mesh generators with guarantees on the minimal angle are available in two dimensions~\cite{liang11}.
 So far, we have only considered constant-coefficient problems, but the theory of \cite{axelsson09} suggests that our approach would remain effective for spatially varying coefficients.
+Work in progress shows that the memory bandwidth limitations and the suboptimal complexity of the sparse Cholesky factorization can be overcome by iterative patch solvers, such as incomplete factorizations and algebraic multigrid.